There are places I remember all my life

 The House is currently turned into Thomas Mann Culture Centre and Museum.

 Insider’s Tip: Visiting the museum might be a great plan for a rainy day (or a too sunny day… or any day really).
 Check the website before going, as there might be some interesting stuff going on, like special readings, Thomas Mann Festival, a conference or a seminar.
+By the way, while writing this I realised I managed to take no pictures of the Museum.
+And if the rain persists, continue your educational programme by visiting Nida Art Colony.

 Explore the Hill of Witches